helidon-io/helidon/docs/mp/openapi/openapi-generator.md

   </configuration>
   ```

 Keep this distinction among global options, config options, and additional properties in mind so you know how to express the configuration you want.
-The [earlier links][earlier-links] to the lists of configuration options for the Helidon generators groups options and additional properties in separate tables.
+The [earlier links](#links-to-settings) to the lists of configuration options for the Helidon generators groups options and additional properties in separate tables.

 The next few sections describe, in turn, required settings, settings we recommend, and other common settings most developers will want to use.